Nanaya: Kanisurra and Gazbaba

 The minor goddess Kanisurra and Gazbaba were regarded as attendants and hairdressers of Nanaya.
 The latter was associated with the sexual sphere, and her name might be derived from the term kubzu, frequently attested in association with Nanaya.
 In Šurpu she is described as the "smiling one," which might also point at a connection to eroticism, as smiles are commonly highlighted in Akkadian erotic poetry.
 Paul-Alain Bealieu notes that association with Nanaya is the best attested characteristic of the otherwise enigmatic Kanisurra, and that her name might therefore simply be an Akkadian or otherwise non-standard pronunciation of ganzer, a Sumerian term for the underworld or its entrance.

 It is commonly assumed that both Kanisurra and Gazbaba were daughters of Nanaya.

-As remarked by Gioele Zisa in a recent publication, there is however no direct evidence in favor of this view.
+However, as remarked by Gioele Zisa there is however no direct evidence in favor of this interpretation.
 In the Weidner god list, the line explaining whose daughter Kanisurra is, is not preserved.

-In one text from the Maqlû corpus Ishtar, Dumuzi, Nanaya, identified as "lady of love" and Kanisurra, identified as "mistress of the witches" (bēlet kaššāpāti) were asked to counter the influence of a malevolent spell.
+In one text from the Maqlû corpus Ishtar, Dumuzi, Nanaya identified as "lady of love") and Kanisurra (identified as "mistress of the witches", bēlet kaššāpāti) were asked to counter the influence of a malevolent spell.
 In some love incantations, Ishtar, Nanaya, Kanisurra and Gazbaba are invoked together.
-Another goddess sometimes associated with combinations of them in such texts was Ishara.
+Another goddess sometimes associated with combinations of them in such texts was Išḫara.

-In late texts Kanisurra and Gazbaba are collectively labeled as "Daughters of Ezida."
-Most groups of such "divine daughters" are known from northern Mesopotamia: Ezida in Borsippa, Esagil in Babylon, Emeslam in Kutha, Edubba in Kish, Ebabbar in Sippar, Eibbi-Anum in Dilbat, and from an unidentified temple of Ningubalaga, though examples are also known from Uruk, Nippur, Eridu and even Arbela in Assyria.
+In late texts Kanisurra and Gazbaba are collectively labeled as "Daughters of Ezida".
+Most groups of such "divine daughters" are known from northern Mesopotamia: Ezida in Borsippa, Esagil in Babylon, Emeslam in Kutha, Edubba in Kish, Ebabbar in Sippar, Eibbi-Anum in Dilbat, and from an unidentified temple of Ningublaga, though examples are also known from Uruk, Nippur, Eridu and even Arbela in Assyria.
 Based on the fact that daughters of Esagil and of Ezida are identified as members of courts of Sarpanit and of Nanaya respectively, specifically as their hairdressers, it has been proposed by Andrew R. George that these pairs of goddesses were imagined as maidservants in the household of the major deity or deities of a given temple.